-Breakfast daily, 1 brunch, 8 lunches, 14 three-course dinners including a farewell dinner in Vancouver
+Breakfast daily, 3 brunches as provided on VIA Rail, 6 lunches, 15 three-course dinners including a farewell dinner in Vancouver

 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.